The internet is awash with stories about regular people and celebrities blowing their fortunes but luckily, this isn’t always the case.

 Give yourself an allowance

-Not me (alas), but I remember reading an AMA a while back from a local newspaper who won the lottery.
-I think the jackpot was $ 2.1 million, and he got … maybe $1.8 million?
+Not me (alas), but I remember reading an AMA a while back from a local newspaper that won the lottery.
+I think the jackpot was $ 2.1 million, and he got … maybe $1.8 million.
 He was only in his late 20s, too.

 He was basically a checklist for How to Behave If You Win the Lottery.
-He paid off all his debts, had some fun spending some of it, then got a financial advisor who gives him an allowance of something like $9,000/year.
+He paid off all his debts, had some fun spending some of it, and then got a financial advisor who gave him an allowance of something like $9,000/year.

 The rest of the money is invested.
 Any time he’s in danger of exceeding his allowance, his advisor calls and gives him [bleep].